Stepping into Meditation and Community

 What is the difference between the Stepping into Meditation program and Introduction to Meditation?

-Introduction to Meditation is a 4-week program that focuses on the practice of Calm Abiding.
+Introduction to Meditation is a 3-week program that focuses on the practice of Calm Abiding.
 Each course session is led by Justin Kirkwood and will offer a blend of teaching instruction and ample time for meditation practice.
-Stepping into Meditation and Community is a 8-week program intended to introduce a variety of practices including Calm Abiding, Tonglen or Compassion meditation, and Loving Kindness practice.
+Stepping into Meditation and Community is an 8-week program intended to introduce a variety of practices, including Calm Abiding, Tonglen or Compassion meditation, and Loving Kindness practice.
 The course is led by a live facilitator, each session is a blend of teaching, with ample time for community discussion.
-Students spend time in each course session practicing meditation.
+Students spend time practicing meditation during each course session.

 Our Community Commitments

-In order to co-create a brave, inclusive, anti-oppressive and learning centered space, in our community we each agree to:
+In order to co-create a brave, inclusive, caring, and learning centered space in our community, we each agree to:

 • Be inclusive of diverse opinions and backgrounds through treating each other with respect and appreciation.